HealthEquityEvidenceCentre/HEEC/analysis/closures/README.md

 plot$color <- with(plot, ifelse(Practice.Code %in% one_year_practices, "red", color))
 ```

-# Match with Practice Close Date column
+# ‘Self-reported’ practices closures

-The NHS Payments data also contains information on practice closures,
+The NHS Payments data also contains information on practice closures
-under the column `Practice.Close.Date`.
+under the column `Practice.Close.Date`, which we refer to as
+‘self-reported’ closures.

 We search all years for practices that have closed, as indicated by a
 non-empty `Practice.Close.Date` column.
 We then extract the year of